LDAWG-a11y/a11yWebApp/src/guides/creating-meaningful-alternative-text.md

 * An image that you refer to anywhere on the page, if we're saying "as can be seen in the image below, then we don't really want to be hiding that image from people, as they may want to download it, but if it's hidden or marked as decorative, they won't be able to find it
 * An image that if removed, removes some of the meaning of that page
 * An image that validates the content of that page in some way
+* Images of text (although we should only do this as an absolute last resort)

 Typically we'd want to describe the intent of the image, as opposed to explaining insignificant details, as an example "Nadia receiving her award for Engineering Excellence, presented by the Vice Chancellor and Head of the school of Engineering", is much better than "Nadia, who is wearing black shiny shoes, with silver decorative features and no laces, blue ankle length trousers and a white blouse, is receiving her award from Dr Smith, who is wearing..." you get the idea, those elements of the image are inconsequential, the important information is Nadia is receiving her award and the people that presented that award are.
 The subject of the page would likely be Nadia's achievements, the image just validates that content.